Domino Setup Web UI (domsetup)

 Additional server setup using an OTS JSON file

-Additional servers can only be configured using an OTS JSON file.
+Additional servers can only be configured using an OTS JSON file as well.
 Usually the admin server is specified as the existing server to copy system databases.

-In addition to the connection to the server, the additional servers needs it’s server.id.
+In addition to the connection to an existing server, the additional servers needs it’s server.id.

 On Kubernetes the server.id might be provided using a secret.
 But specially on Docker it might be useful to just use a single OTS JSON file with an embedded server.id using the @Base64: ... syntax described below.